KEY TAKEAWAYS

 Offering group health benefits is an effective way to promote employee well-being and morale.
 It also:

-✅ Encourages employees to seek preventative care, promoting a more healthier and productive workforce
+• Encourages employees to seek preventive care, promoting a healthier and more productive workforce

 Group health benefits for employees